DerTodIstEinDandy/PrBoom-Launcher/README.md

-* If a custom wad you're going to play is designed for the original MS-DOS Doom.exe (classic releases like Memento Mori, or modern releases that have "vanilla  compatible" in their description), select one of the compatibility modes depending  on the base IWAD file: DOOM2 mode, Ultimate Doom mode or Final Doom mode.
+* If a custom wad you're going to play is designed for the original MS-DOS Doom.exe (classic releases like Memento Mori, or modern releases that have "vanilla  compatible" in their description), select one of the compatibility modes depending  on the base IWAD file: Ultimate Doom mode (also works for freedoom1.wad), DOOM2 mode (also works for freedoom2.wad) or Final Doom mode.

 * If a custom wad has "BOOM compatible" in its description, select "BOOM compatible mode"